Rksingh090/go-fileserver/readme.md

 - **FILES_STATIC_DIR**: This is the directory where uploaded files will be stored on the server.
 In this case, it's set to `/appdata`.

 - **FILES_ACCESS_PREFIX_URL**: This is the URL path prefix through which files will be accessible.
-Files uploaded to the server will be available at paths starting with `/files/access`.
+Files uploaded to the server will be available at this, in this case the path is `/files/access/{FILE_LOCATION}`.

 - **MONGO_DB_URL**: The MongoDB connection string for storing the file metadata.
 Replace "DB_NAME_TO_USE_FOR_STORING_FILE_DETAILS" with your actual MongoDB connection string.